 Treatments: Treatments depend on the type and severity of pneumonia.
 General treatment includes using all prescribed medications and participating in follow-up care.
 Bacterial pneumonia can be treated by regularly taking antibiotics and stoppage will cause it to return.
 Antiviral drugs are prescribed for treating viral pneumonia symptoms.

-Symptoms: Depending on the cause the symptoms may appear suddenly or develop over time.
+Symptoms: Depending on the cause, the symptoms may appear suddenly or develop over time.

-Acute edema symptoms:
+Acute oedema symptoms:

 - A rapid and irregular heartbeat.

 - Anxiety, restlessness or a sense of apprehension.